-(1) We have the option to acquire the remaining 0.5% equity interest in Xiaopeng Technology from the current owner, and the owner has the right to require us to purchase such equity interest, in or before September 2022 at a purchase price equal to such owner's initial investment plus an investment yield.
+- (1) - We have the option to acquire the remaining 0.5% equity interest in Xiaopeng Technology from the current owner, and the owner has the right to require us to purchase such equity interest, in or before September 2022 at a purchase price equal to such owner's initial investment plus an investment yield.

-- (2) Includes (i) 36 subsidiaries that are wholly-owned by Chengxing Zhidong, (ii) three subsidiaries of which a majority equity interest is held by Chengxing Zhidong, and (iii) one subsidiary, of which a 50% equity interest is held by Chengxing Zhidong.
-Chengxing Zhidong and its subsidiaries are primarily involved in research and development, manufacturing and selling our Smart EVs and providing after-sales services. - (3) Includes (i) eight subsidiaries that are wholly-owned by Xiaopeng Automobile, and (ii) one subsidiary, of which 73.8% equity interest is held by Xiaopeng Automobile.
+Includes (i) 37 subsidiaries that are wholly-owned by Chengxing Zhidong, (ii) two subsidiaries of which a majority equity interest is held by Chengxing Zhidong, and (iii) one subsidiary, of which a 50% equity interest is held by Chengxing Zhidong.
+Chengxing Zhidong and its subsidiaries are primarily involved in research and development, manufacturi and selling our Smart EVs and providing after-sales services.
+(2) - Includes (i) seven subsidiaries that are wholly-owned by Xiaopeng Automobile, and (ii) one subsidiary, of which 73.8% equity interest is held by Xiaopeng Automobile.
 Xiaopeng Automobile and its subsidiaries are primarily involved in providing value-added services.

-(4) Heng Xia and Tao He hold 80% and 20% equity interest, respectively, in Zhipeng IoV.
-Zhipeng IoV is primarily involved in operating our Xpeng mobile apps and providing value- - added services.
-(5) Xiaopeng He and Heng Xia respectively hold 80% and 20% equity interest, respectively, in Yidian Chuxing.
-Yidian Chuxing is primarily involved in providing ride-hailing services and operating the related mobile app.
+Heng Xia and Tao He hold 80% and 20% equity interest, respectively, in Zhipeng IoV.
+Zhipeng IoV is primarily involved in operating our Xpeng mobile apps and providing value-(3) - (4) - Xiaopeng He and Heng Xia respectively hold 80% and 20% equity interest, respectively, in Yidian Chuxing.
+Yidian Chuxing is primarily involved in providing ride-hailing services (5)and operating the related mobile app